kermitt2/article_dataset_builder/Readme.md

 # Open Access PDF harvester and ingester

-Python utility for harvesting efficiently a large Open Access collection of PDF and for transforming them into structured XML adapted to text mining and information retrieval applications.
+Python utility for harvesting efficiently a large Open Access collection of PDF (fault tolerant, can be resumed, parallel download and ingestion) and for transforming them into structured XML adapted to text mining and information retrieval applications.

+Currently supported:

+- list of DOI in a file, one DOI per line
+- metadata csv input file from [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research)

 ## What:

-- Harvester PDF from article set (basic metadata provided in a csv file)

-- Perform some metadata enrichment/agregation via biblio-glutton and output consolidated metadata in a json file (default `consolidated_metadata.csv`)
+- Perform some metadata enrichment/agregation via biblio-glutton & CrossRef API and output consolidated metadata in a json file (default output `consolidated_metadata.csv`)

+- Harvester PDF from article set (basic metadata provided in a csv file), e.g. typically available Open Access PDF via Unpaywall API (and some heuristics)

-- Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution)
+- Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references)

 Optionally:

 - generate thumbnails for article (based on the first page of the PDF)

-- load the generated dataset on S3 instead of the local file system
+- upload the generated dataset on S3 instead of the local file system

 - generate json PDF annotation (with coordinates) for inline reference markers and bibliographical references